tippexs/unit-wasm/README.md

 ## Quickstart in Developing Rust WebAssembly Modules for Unit

+### Prerequisites

+We are shiping our C-Library within our `unit-wasm` crate.
+To be able to build your application you need to provide a link to the wasi-sysroot files.
+To do that, download the latest version of the wasi-sysroot from theire [github repoistory](https://github.com/WebAssembly/wasi-sdk/releases) and extract the files.

 1) Have a suitable rust/wasm environment setup, See [Building the Rust libunit-wasm Crate and Examples](#building-the-rust-libunit-wasm-crate-and-examples) for some details